 Like so many other metropolitan cities, New York changes on a dime.
-One week you're strolling through SoHo, desperately searching for a cozy café to take shelter, the next you're stumbling across one of New York's best cafés for sipping, eating and discovering new, up and coming artists.
+One week you're power walking through SoHo, desperately searching for somewhere to take shelter, and the next you're stumbling across one of New York's best cafes for sipping, eating, and discovering new, up and coming artists.

-That's where Two Hands comes in, a café built around community, good food and good vibes.
-When I sat down with the café's owners, Henry Roberts and Giles Russell, I had a few things on my mind: what to order (naturally) and the inspiration behind their downtown digs.
-Read on to meet the duo, and take a peek inside the café.
+That's where Two Hands comes in, a cafe built around community, good food, and good vibes.
+When I sat down with the owners, Henry Roberts and Giles Russell, I had a few things on my mind: what to order (naturally) and the inspiration behind their downtown digs.
+Read on to meet the duo, and take a peek inside the Little Italy hot spot.

 Name, Location, Occupation

 Henry Roberts and Giles Russell; 164 Mott St.; Owners, Two Hands Café

 Your cafe didn’t come to be over night.
 Can you tell us about the process of making this dream a reality?

 With making any dream a SUCCESSFUL reality it needs hard work and dedication, for us that happened in stages.
 From visiting coffee shops we liked and discussing the positives and negatives in the early stages, to writing a business plan, looking at commercial real estate for the first time, driving trucks to the Bronx and picking up fridges and painting walls, it's all an experience and for us that experience took over 2 years.
 Without that journey we wouldn’t have success.

 What’s the story behind the name “Two Hands”?

 Two Hands was floating around our heads subconsciously because its one of our favorite Australian crime films but it also means so much more.
 Like naming a band or a dog, you go through some good ones and some not so good ones and Two Hands for us just stuck and felt right.

 There’s definitely a strong sense of neighborhood and community at the cafe.
 What can someone expect when swinging by for a coffee and a small bite?